 There's some good research involving women showing that a higher protein diet combined with exercise resulted in more significant weight loss.

 This is why eggs and toast work so well.
 Protein and fat in the eggs and carbs in the toast.
 Potatoes and eggs, bagel and lox, cereal and milk, you get the idea.
-On days that I ride for over two hours I have brown rice and fried eggs with a bit of soy sauce.
+On days that I bicycle for over two hours I have brown rice and fried eggs with a bit of soy sauce for breakfast.
 Sometimes I'll have rice and edamame (soybeans).
 Wierd, maybe, but it's pretty popular with cyclists (that and pasta with eggs and cheese).

 Dr. Gourmet